josephquested/windows-setup/README.md

     - Run this command in your terminal:`nvm install --lts`

 1. In your Windows Terminal install some global npm packages
- - Just copy/paste in this entire chunk of code:
+ - Just copy/paste in this entire chunk of code (if you get a warning about multiple lines of text, click "Paste anyway"):

     ```sh
     npm install -g \